nycu-caslab/AAML2025/labs/lab_4.md

 \text{logistic}(x) = \frac{1}{1 + e^{-x}}
 \end{gather*}

+(We have done these for you in the template.)
 Add the integer version of the Logistic function to your project.
 ```sh
 $ cp \
   ../../third_party/tflite-micro/tensorflow/lite/kernels/internal/reference/integer_ops/logistic.h \